TJ Friedl Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.90 team ERA that ranks 27th among all MLB pitching staffs.
+- The Nationals have the 27th-ranked team ERA among all MLB pitching staffs (4.88).

-- Nationals pitchers combine to give up the most home runs in baseball (157 total, 1.4 per game).
+- The Nationals surrender the most home runs in baseball (158 total, 1.4 per game).

-- Adon gets the call to start for the Nationals, his first this season.
+- Irvin makes the start for the Nationals, his 17th of the season.
+He is 3-5 with a 4.97 ERA and 62 strikeouts in 79 2/3 innings pitched.

-- It's the season debut and his first appearance in more than a year for the 24-year-old right-hander.
+- His last appearance was on Monday against the Milwaukee Brewers, when the right-hander tossed 5 1/3 innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.